arjbhat/ImageProcessing/README.md

 ### Extra Credit Changes (Assignment 6)

 To implement the mask and downscale operations, we only had to add the corresponding macros and expose the features in the controller and GUI.
+The mask commands were added in the Pro Max by adding commands to override the previous versions, and calling the previous version if not enough arguments were passed for the mask version.

 ### Design: